mendix/docs/content/howto/mobile/native-build-locally.md

 Bundling is the process of packaging everything you created in Studio Pro and making that package ready to be compiled into your native mobile app.
 Bundling in the case of a React Native app, and hence a Mendix Native App, includes transpiling the business logic and layout of your app into a JavaScript bundle and gathering all your static resources into the correct folder structure.

 For bundling your resources, Mendix Studio Pro comes with a helpful tool called [MxBuild](/refguide/mxbuild).
-MxBuild can be found relatively to the location of the Studio Pro executable (e.g. C:\Program Files\Mendix\Studio Pro (version)\mxbuild.exe).
+MxBuild can be found relatively to the location of the Studio Pro executable (for example C:\Program Files\Mendix\Studio Pro (version)\mxbuild.exe).

 1. Run the following command: